La Ronde (amusement park): Grounds

 The Montreal region park is located within the St. Lawrence River on Saint Helen's Island, situated atop a man-made extension on its northern tip where the small (water-enclosed) Ronde Island had once been.
 The former granite Ronde island, which the extension was made around, was destroyed by blasting and the resulting crater it left turned into Dolphin lake, which the park surrounds.
-South of the amusement park is Jean-Drapeau Park, an urban park and former grounds of Expo 67, as well as the Jean-Drapeau Metro station and Montreal Biosphere museum.
+South of the amusement park is Jean-Drapeau Park, an urban park and former grounds of Expo 68, as well as the Jean-Drapeau Metro station and Montreal Biosphere museum.

-Access to the park from Montreal and the South Shore is primarily served by the Jacques Cartier Bridge, or alternatively through Cité du Havre via the Concordia bridge at the island's opposite end.
+Access to the park from Montreal and the South Shore is primarily served by the Jacque Cartier Bridge, or alternatively through Cité du Havre via the Concordia bridge at the island's opposite end.
 Public transit provides accessibility by means of the island's Metro station, with weekend summer-only shuttle bus service to the park.

 The amusement park opens to the public from mid-May to late October (with peak season in July).
 La Ronde closes for the season in the last weekend of October.